altshizu/altshizu/README.md

-Really just some dude who codes and plays video games
+some dude who codes and plays video games

 ```yaml